 Another good effect of hormone regulation is a reduction in the risk of endometrial cancer, excess hair growth, acne and correction of abnormal bleeding.

 Metformin is actually a medication for type 2 diabetes.
-It helps to lower insulin level by improving insulin resistance.
+It helps to lower insulin levels by improving insulin resistance.

-If you also have diabetes (which is commonly linked with PCOS patients), this drug will help in managing the condition while at the same time helping with weight loss.
+If you also have diabetes (which is commonly linked with PCOS patients), this drug will help manage the condition while at the same time helping with weight loss.

-Clomiphene is an oral anti-oestrogen medication which is taken during the first part of the menstrual cycle.
-It works to help with ovulation.
+Clomiphene is an oral anti-estrogen medication that is taken during the first part of the menstrual cycle.
+It helps with ovulation.

 One of the side effects is that it can cause congenital disabilities.
 Thus, spironolactone might not be prescribed for a pregnant woman or a woman who is planning to get pregnant.

-If you wish to prevent pregnancy as well, your doctor might prescribe the progestin-only minipill or the progestin-containing intrauterine device.
+If you wish to prevent pregnancy as well, your doctor might prescribe a progestin-only minipill or a progestin-containing intrauterine device.

 The medications listed here are only for educational and informative purpose.
 Get medications prescribed by a doctor if you are diagnosed with PCOS.
 Do not self-medicate!